 \section{Discussion}

 In this work we studied the dynamics of a periodically-driven many-body system where the driving frequency is much smaller than the instantaneous inter-band gap throughout the driving period.
-When the system is prepared such that one of the bands is initially empty, while the other is partially occupied, a very long intermediate time window emerges, in which a universal quasi-steady state is realized.
+When the system is prepared such that one of the bands is initially empty, while the other is partially occupied, a very long intermediate time window emerges in which a universal quasi-steady state is realized.
 The quasi-steady state carries a robust current whose value depends solely on the density of particles and the topological winding number of the underlying single-particle Floquet spectrum.

-In this sense, the combination of periodic driving and interactions leads to a non-equilibrium ``prethermalized'' state with topological properties.
+The combination of periodic driving and interactions leads to rapid heating of the low-energy degrees of freedom of the system, while the large single-particle band gap suppresses (high-energy) interband scattering.
+In this way the system showcases a novel paradigm of prethermalization, occuring for low frequency driving, where heating to restricted, highly randomized states allows new topological features to be exposed.

-Beyond the demonstration that such non trivial long-lived quasi-steady states are possible in {\it slowly} driven many-body systems, our results may be directly applicable to recent experiments on cold atomic fermions~\cite{nakajima2016topological} and bosons~\cite{lohse2015thouless}, where quantized pumping has recently been demonstrated.
+Beyond demonstrating the existence of this interesting new dynamical regime of slowly driven many-body systems, our results may be directly applicable to recent experiments on cold atomic fermions~\cite{nakajima2016topological} and bosons~\cite{lohse2015thouless}, where quantized pumping has recently been demonstrated.
 For the parameter regime stated above, initializing the system with a fractional filling of one of the bands should result in a current carrying quasi-steady state.